gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 ##### !options

 * It impacts the options you have -- appropriations or “colors of money”, opportunity to compete and award new contracts, data available.
 Applies to both programmatic decisions and IP status
-* Existing program as defined above aligns to ‘brownfield’ development discussed in Release 2
+* Existing program as defined above aligns to ‘brownfield’ development discussed in Module 102
 * There is no difference in approach if you are a new start or existing program
 * New programs are the only ones that can chose their acquisition strategy and utilize the AAF